Trademark Trial and Appeal Board (TTAB) - General

 - Where can I find TTAB decisions?

-Trademark Trial and Appeal Board (TTAB) - Electronic Filing
+Trademark Trial and Appeal Board (TTAB) - Filing

-- How can I file my papers electronically with the TTAB?
+- How can I file my submissions electronically with the TTAB?

-You must use the Board’s electronic filing system ESTTA.
-Using ESTTA, you can complete and submit forms to the TTAB over the Internet, make an official filing online, or print out the completed form for mailing to the TTAB.
+All submissions must be filed electronically through the TTAB’s electronic filing system ESTTA.
 Please keep your ESTTA tracking number as it may be needed to retrieve submissions that do not display correctly or fix submissions that display incorrectly.

 - Will my internet browser work for filings with ESTTA?